-- Completion of all undergraduate prerequisites - Completion of a minimum of 37 semester hours of graduate work at Montreat College - A cumulative grade point average of 3.0 - If at any time a student receives a grade below a B-, the student must meet with the program director - Completion of graduate course work within five years of the date of admission into the MBA program - Successful completion of a business consulting project - Payment of all tuition and fees - Approval of the faculty
+- Completion of all undergraduate prerequisites - Completion of a minimum of 37 semester credit hours of graduate work at Montreat College - A cumulative grade point average of 3.0 - If at any time a student receives a grade lower than a "B-" OR has a cumulative GPA below 3.0 at the end of a term, the student will be placed on academic probation. - If at any time a student receives a second grade below "B-" OR has a cumulative GPA below 3.0 at the end of a second term, the student will be suspended. - Completion of graduate course work within five years of the date of admission into the MBA program - Successful completion of a business consulting project - Payment of all tuition and fees - Approval of the faculty